Elhameed/aicommits/README.md

 ----------
-- If you found AI Commit useful, please consider giving this repo a star!
+- If you found AI Commit useful, please consider giving this repo a star ⭐️!